Winter is Coming: Do you know where your zen is?

 Minnesotan and Japanese culture have more in common than you might think.
 Both are “high context,” meaning you have to “read between the lines” and listen for tone, suss out non-verbals.
 Japanese even say “that’s different” to express dislike!
 Both cultures make the most of their 4 seasons and cultivate a relationship with nature.
 What they call “forest bathing,” we call “a walk in the woods.”

 Think you can’t do zazen (seated meditation)?
-Once you’re sitting in silence (or raindrops dropping, snowflakes falling) in such gorgeous spaces, sitting still-ish becomes easier.
+Once you’re sitting in silence (or raindrops dropping, snowflakes falling), in such gorgeous spaces, sitting still-ish becomes easier.
+Your brain slows down as it goes off the grid.
 You work from the outside in, realizing your inner world isn’t so separate from the outer landscape.
 They share many of the same characteristics: always changing, sometimes beautiful and growing, sometimes negative and decaying.
 You get lost in the present moment–the stress and distractions of past and future drop off your radar.

 Subscribe for updates.